Broccoli takes the cake as America’s favorite vegetable - NewsBreak

 NEW YORK ( StudyFinds.org ) – What’s your favorite vegetable?
 If you said broccoli, you’ve got good company!
 According to a new study, broccoli and carrots reign as the supreme vegetables throughout the country (70% and 69%, respectively), with spinach (55%) rounding out the top three vegetables Americans are most likely to eat.

 Four in 10 Americans think being a picky eater is holding them back from trying new foods, especially vegetables.
 The recent survey of 2,122 Americans reveals that 38 percent won’t try a new veggie just because they’re too picky and 16 percent claim they don’t know how to cook other veggies outside their comfort zone.
-Only 30 percent feel confident that they eat a balanced diet most of the time, with one in four (26%) admitting that they only eat healthy once in a while.
+Only 30 percent feel confident that they eat a balanced diet most of the time, with one in four (26%) admitting that they only eat healthy once in a while.‘SAY GAY’ billboards go up in several US capitals

 Conducted by OnePoll on behalf of Bolthouse Farms , the study explores the motivators behind people’s cooking habits, as well as Americans’ relationship with vegetables, revealing the most popular produce in the kitchen.